 I reached out to the press office for Ding — my emails went unanswered.
 Customer service for Ding claimed that Cubacel had proven that they were passing on these bonuses, which clearly they are not in the manner they are marketed and sold.
 Subsequent emails to them explaining this went unanswered.

-While sendvalu simply quoted the line, “Dear Customer, We regret to inform you that the payer in Cuba (Fincimex) has notified that no new AIS cards are being issued until further notice.”
+While sendvalu said, “Dear Customer, We regret to inform you that the payer in Cuba (Fincimex) has notified that no new AIS cards are being issued until further notice.”
 A subsequent query as to why FINCIMEX had prohibited new cards being issued, and what was the reason for it received this response: “Hello.
 The issue is only temporary.
 The new AIS cards will not be created in Cuba until further notice, Best regards”.

 Meanwhile, people stay at home, or when allowed to leave their homes, seem to queue all day at empty shops yet go hungry while the world ignores what appears to be growing into a humanitarian crisis.